 Gettysburg, PA 17325

 Every year during the formal recruitment process, the Panhellenic Council selects members of sororities to become Recruitment Counselors.
 Recruitment Counselors assist the potential new members starting after Spring Break in the spring semester through the formal recruitment weekend in the fall semester.
 Women serving as Recruitment Counselors are asked to disaffiliate during this period and do not participate in any of their chapter’s recruitment activities or conversations.
-If you are interested in becoming a recruitment counselor for fall 2013, you can print the application below.
+If you are interested in becoming a recruitment counselor for Fall 2017, you can print the application below.

 Continuous Open Bidding is the informal process by which sophomore, junior and senior women who did not join a Panhellenic sorority through the formal recruitment process may do so.
-Not all sororities will participate in COB, but a few chapters that have available spots will be able to fill them during this timeframe.
+Not all sororities will participate in COB, but a few chapters that have available spots will be able to fill them during this time.
 First-year women are not eligible to participate in COB.
 Bids may be extended on a rolling basis during the COB period.
 Participation in COB does not impact a woman’s ability to participate in formal recruitment the following fall semester.
-Women interested in participating in COB must register in the Office of Student Activities and Greek Life (CUB 240).
+Women interested in participating in COB must register in the Office of Student Activities & Greek Life (CUB 240).

 It is important to fully consider the decision to join a sorority.
 All of Gettysburg’s sororities are part of national or international organizations whose chapters all share the same values, philanthropic partners and form an invaluable membership network.
 Please be sure to learn more about both the local chapters and inter/national organizations prior to formal recruitment.
 The Reports & Statistics page contains comparison, GPA, and philanthropy information for Gettysburg's fraternities and sororities.

 To withdraw prior to formal recruitment, please stop by the Office of Student Activities & Greek Life during business hours.